voxmedia/iframe-client/README.md

 var embedClient = IframeClient.create('myapp', '*');
 ```

-The `IframeClient.create` factory function accepts an _application namespace_, and a _frame origin_ that the new client is allowed to post messages to.
-You'll need to build an IframeClient instance on your host page, and within each iframe loaded into the host.
+The `IframeClient.create` factory function accepts an _application namespace_ and a _frame origin_ that the new client may post messages to.
+It's very important that each window (host and iframes) build their own client instance with a common namespace so they may respond to relevant messages within their window environment.

-* The **application namespace** is a keyword identifying the application these client messages pertain to.
-All clients should use the same application namespace so they'll recognize and respond to one another's messages.

-* The **frame origin** identifies the origin that each client is allowed to send messages to.
-You may specify `"*"` to allow a client to post to any origin.

 ### 2. Configure message handlers

 Next, configure each client with the messages that it should respond to.
-Message handlers may be chained using calls to the `.on()` command with the name of a message and a handler function to respond to it.
-A message handler may receive the message event and a payload of data from the message, and may return other data to respond with.
-After configuring all message handlers, call `.listen()` to start receiving communication.
+Message handlers may be chained using calls to the `.on()` command.
+A handler function receives the message event and a payload of data from each message, and may return response data to pass back to the sender.
+After configuring all message handlers, call `.listen()` to begin monitoring communication.

 ```javascript
 embedClient